ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 ### <strong>10.
 Setting up the Database</strong>

-Open MariaDB 10.3 Command Line Client and run the below command.
+Open MariaDB 10.6 Command Line Client from the start menu and enter the password that you set while installing.
+Run the below commands to create a database and database user for Faveo Helpdesk.

 - Create a database called ‘faveo’.